-iPhone 12 and iPhone 12 Pro pre-orders start on Friday and if you want a specific color or storage size, or you just want your new iPhone as soon as possible, there are some things you can do to ensure you get the precise model you want exactly when you want it.
+iPhone 12 Pro Max and iPhone 12 mini pre-orders start tomorrow and if you want a specific color or storage size, or you just want your new iPhone as soon as possible, there are some things you can do to ensure you get the precise model you want exactly when you want it.

-If you want your new iPhone 12 or iPhone 12 Pro on your doorstep next Friday, you’ll want to make sure you’re prepared before the clock strikes 5AM Pacific.
+If you want your new iPhone 12 Pro Max or iPhone 12 mini on your doorstep on November 13th, you’ll want to make sure you’re prepared before the Apple Store goes down.

-If you’ve decided to pre-order an iPhone 12 or iPhone 12 Pro, or even if you’re just thinking about it, there are some things you’ll want to do before the start of pre-orders.
+If you’ve decided to pre-order an iPhone 12 Pro Max or iPhone 12 mini, or even if you’re just thinking about it, there are some things you’ll want to do before pre-orders begin.

-If you haven’t decided on a specific model or gathered all of the important information necessary to place an order, you might not get the iPhone 12 model you want when you want it.
+If you haven’t decided on a specific model or gathered all of the important information necessary to place an order, you might not get the model you want when you want it.

 With all of that in mind, allow us to take you through the ways to get the iPhone model you want right away.
 These will come in handy if this is the first time you’ve pre-ordered an iPhone or if you haven’t been through the process in a while.